-These issues change often at lightening speed.
+These issues change often at lightning speed.
 The need here is to have a good solid understanding of the basics.

-Going green in a business (and your personal life) is both responsible stewardship to the world we live in and an enhancement to the bottom line.
+Going green in business (and your personal life) is both responsible stewardship of the world we live in and an enhancement to the bottom line.

 What are other businesses doing?
 Is this a business that you would want to enter into?

 Human Resources deals with the needs of the business interfaced with legalities, and the basic behavior of people.
 People have various expectations and behaviors based on countries and industries.

 - There are big cultural differences in human resources.
 Are you prepared?

 - What are the styles of management?
 Which styles work best?
 How does this impact job design, work measurement, and production process?

 - These series of articles will cover both textbook subjects and current events that impact management on a global scale.

 - What topic in Management interests you the most?

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.